 You can find Chamomile in several formulations.
 Here are three options along with their pros and cons:

-If you are looking to by organic, high quality Chamomile places like Etsy and Amazon offer great options.
+If you are looking to by organic, high quality Chamomile places like Amazon offer great options.

 Daily Dosage

-While there is no Recommended consumption amount for herbal products, some experts advise consuming one to two cups daily for best results.
-For stress relief, they suggest drinking Chamomile tea in the evening, about 30 minutes before bed.
+While there is no recommended dosage for herbal products, some experts advise consuming one to two cups daily for best results.
+For stress relief, they suggest drinking chamomile tea in the evening, about 30 minutes before bed.

 Side Effects of Chamomile Tea

-Chamomile tea is generally safe for most people, however, in rare cases3 some individuals may experience allergic reactions, drowsiness, (particularly if consumed in large amounts) or mild digestive discomfort.
+Chamomile tea is generally safe for most people, however, in rare cases8 some individuals may experience allergic reactions, drowsiness, (particularly if consumed in large amounts) or mild digestive discomfort.

 Who Should Avoid Chamomile Tea